After reviewing the Yeedi Vac.2 Pro, I thought it is appropriate to compare it to iRobot’s obstacle-avoiding robot vacuum, the Roomba J7+.

 Yeedi’s obstacle avoidance system has three laser sensors up front that continually fire signals to detect obstacles.

 One advantage of a laser system is its precision and non-reliance on a light source.

-It was pretty good in various tests on different obstacles and capable of avoiding stuff that falls within the laser’s line of sight.
+It was pretty good in tests on various obstacles and could avoid stuff within the laser’s line of sight.

-Unfortunately, it wasn’t as good as the Roomba J7 at evading things like pet feces and wires.
+Unfortunately, it wasn’t as good as the Roomba J7 at evading pet feces and wires.

 The Vac 2 Pro can avoid it, but not completely.
 There were instances where the brushes touched the fake poop and stretched out wires.

 It’s one area where the J7 excels, and its algorithm is programmed not to get too close.

 Another feature we’ll look at is the new mopping module with a vibrating element.